uwmadisoncals/cals-main-plugins/rvg-optimize-database/readme.txt

 * Deletes 'expired transients' (optional)
 * Deletes 'pingbacks' and 'trackbacks' (optional)
 * Deletes 'orphan postmeta items'
-* Optimizes the database tables (optionally you can exclude certain tables from optimization)
+* Optimizes the database tables (optionally you can exclude certain tables, or even specific posts/pages, from optimization)
 * Creates a log file of the optimizations (optional)
 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)
 * 'Optimize DB (1 click)' link in the admin bar (optional)